 There were some attempts to implement changes in the Bitcoin protocol, to increase block size up to 2 MB, but they were not successful.
 Miner community wasn’t interested in making any changes in block rates, cause it may lead to lowering fee costs.

 To solve the aforestated problem Bitmain presented Bitcoin ABS as a hard fork which would make necessary improvements in protocol saving the idea of transparency and decentralization.
 Soon the project received public acclaim and the name “Bitcoin Cash”.

-No SegWit support.
-It means, that all the data is stored in blockchain only.
-And no other parties have any access to it.
-No priority with higher fees.
 The systems make changes in the block mining difficulty to attract miners and prevent blockchain from creating mining pools that may have control over the system.
 The Median Time Past which shows the time when the last 11 blocks were created to predict the time when the future block will be created.
 If the Median Time Past of the current block and the Median Time Past of 6 blocks before is greater than 12 hours then the difficulty reduces by 20% i.e. it becomes 20% easier for miners to find newer blocks.

 Bitcoin Cash has a Replay Attack protection, sighash algorithm which helps to prevent users from sending transactions on the non-compatibility address.
 Like BTC instead of BCH for example.
 The problem is because the forks are working on the similar blockchain but with different protocols.

 Try out new non-custodial solution.
 Via Atomic Wallet interface you can easily manage Bitcoin Cash and over 300 top assets.
 Only you have control over your funds.
 Private keys never leave your device.